Next Launch:

 Return Payload Mass: 3,000 kg / 6,614 lbs

-The capsule includes a launch abort system, advanced environmental control and life support systems to keep the crew safe during flight, and state-of-the-art touchscreen interfaces.
+The capsule includes a launch abort system, an advanced environmental control and life support system that keeps the crew safe during flight, and state-of-the-art touchscreen interfaces.

 Crew Dragon is designed to operate autonomously but can be manually controlled by SpaceX teams in Hawthorne, California, and the astronauts on board.